 While a root-canal-treated tooth is technically dead or non-vital, you can still perceive chewing pressure with your tooth.
 This is because there are millions of tiny nerve fibers in the Periodontal Ligament that wraps around the outside surface of your tooth roots.

 Interestingly, the answer is no. In some cases, a painful or infected tooth requiring treatment my have a calcified pulp or nerve.
-This occurs when the soft tissue in the root canals becomes hard over time.
+This occurs when the soft tissue in the root canals becomes hardened over time.
 In these cases, it may not be possible to complete the necessary treatment and, instead, tooth extraction will be the only option.

 Occasionally, your Kitchener Dentist will refer you to a Kitchener Endodontist for a 2nd opinion.
 This will enable them to give you information on the likelihood of successful endodontic treatment.